Publishing Lectures#

 Workflow#

-To build and publish the current main branch you setup a GitHub release:
+To build and publish the current main branch you create a GitHub release:

 Use your browser and open the